Transfer Credit Evaluation

 Courses accepted by transfer do not necessarily satisfy the requirements for a major unless they are approved by the relevant Cornell department.
-You should confer with the chair of your major department as soon after your admission to Cornell as possible to determine which of your transferred courses may be applied toward your major.
+You should confer with the chair of your major department as soon as possible after your admission to Cornell to determine which of your transferred courses will apply toward your major.

 Credit for semester hours

 One Cornell course credit is equivalent to four semester hours.
 Only transfer courses of three or more semester hours may be used to satisfy a Cornell major or a general education requirement.

 For example, a four-semester hour psychology course at a community college would be equivalent to one course credit at Cornell.
 A three-semester hour English course would be equivalent to .75 of a Cornell course credit.

 One Cornell course credit is equivalent to six quarter hours.
 Only transfer courses of four or more quarter hours may be used to satisfy a Cornell major or general education requirement.

 When determining the value of quarter calendar hours, we first convert them to semester hours at a rate of two-thirds to one.
 For example, if you completed a four hour course on the quarter calendar, you will be eligible to transfer 2.66 semester hours for the course.
 Since each Cornell credit is worth four semester hours, your course would be eligible for 0.66 Cornell credits.

 Here are some general guidelines to calculate how courses from a quarter calendar institution will transfer to Cornell: